tomzhu1024/webpack-boilerplate-chrome/README.md

 To use [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/), please place components outside the top-level file.
 Components in the top-level file will be downgraded to _live reload_.

-### Known Issue

-When `devMiddleware.writeToDisk` option of `webpack-dev-server` is enabled, [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) will not work properly and will downgrade to _live reload_.
-However, in Chrome extension development, the `devMiddleware.writeToDisk` option is required for Chrome to properly load the extension.
-It means that [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) will barely work.

 ## Auto-Reload

 Remember to keep the DevTool panel of the _Background_ service worker open during development, otherwise _Auto-Reload_ may not work as expected.